 We have not generated any revenue from biosimilar product sales.
 Since inception, we have incurred net losses and negative cash flows from our operations.
-Through March 31, 2017, we have funded substantially all of our operations through the sale and issuance of equity and debt securities and borrowings under debt facilities, raising aggregate net proceeds of \$150.3 million.
+Through June 30, 2017, we have funded substantially all of our operations through the sale and issuance of equity and debt securities and borrowings under debt facilities, raising aggregate net proceeds of \$156.4 million.
 We have also received an aggregate of \$24.0 million pursuant to our collaboration and licensing agreements.
-In addition, in April 2017 we issued \$3.5 million of additional senior secured promissory notes and warrants to acquire 1,165,500 shares of our common stock in exchange for \$3.5 million.
-We will require additional capital to fund our operations past May 2017.
+We will require additional capital to fund our operations past September 2017.
 Alternatively, we will be required to further scale back our plans and place certain activities on hold.

-As of March 31, 2017, we had an accumulated deficit of \$174.5 million and a cash balance of \$0.1 million.
-In addition, we had \$10.0 million of senior secured notes due in December 2017 and \$4.6 million of indebtedness that is due on demand.
+As of June 30, 2017, we had an accumulated deficit of \$179.9 million and a cash balance of \$0.1 million.
+In addition, we had \$15.0 million of senior secured notes due in December 2017 and \$4.6 million of indebtedness that is due on demand.
 These matters raise substantial doubt about our ability to continue as a going concern.
 Our unaudited interim consolidated financial statements do not include any adjustments related to the recoverability and classification of recorded asset amounts or the amounts and classification of liabilities that might result from the outcome of this uncertainty.
 We anticipate incurring additional losses until such time, if ever, that we can generate significant sales of our product candidates currently in development.
 We will need substantial additional financing to fund our operations and to commercially develop our product candidates.
-Management is currently evaluating various strategic opportunities to obtain the required funding for future operations.
-These strategies include, but are not limited to: payments from current and potential new strategic research and development, licensing and/or marketing arrangements with pharmaceutical companies, private placements of equity and/or debt, public offerings of equity and/or debt securities, generating revenue by using the capabilities of our BioSymphony platform to provide development and manufacturing services for a fee to other pharmaceutical companies developing mAbs, the potential disposition of some of our assets, and exploring additional cost reduction opportunities.
-We continue to engage in active discussions with global and regional pharmaceutical companies for licensing and/or co-development rights to our late- and early-stage pipeline candidates.
-While we are actively pursuing these transactions and intend to conclude one or more of them in the near-term, there can be no assurance that these future funding efforts will be successful, and if not successful, we may be required to explore all other alternatives.
+Management is currently evaluating strategic opportunities to obtain the required funding for future operations.
+These strategic opportunities include, but are not limited to: sales of equity and/or debt securities, payments from potential strategic research and development agreements, licensing and/or marketing arrangements with global and regional pharmaceutical companies, exploring licensing and/or co-development rights to our late- and early-stage pipeline product candidates with global and regional pharmaceutical companies, potential disposition of some of our assets, and exploring additional cost reduction opportunities.
+In July 2017, we entered into a binding exclusivity agreement with a third party for a potential strategic transaction to provide funding to support our development programs.
+While we are actively pursuing a transaction, there is no guarantee that we will be able to enter into a definitive agreement with this party.
+There can be no assurance that any of our future funding efforts will be successful, and if not successful, we may be required to explore all other alternatives, further scale back our plans and place certain activities on hold while we explore those other alternatives.